 - 100 ml water

-Make the syrup: Pour 200 ml of water in a pot and heat over medium heat.
+Make the [Syrup].
+Pour 200 ml of water in a pot and place over medium heat.
 Bring just to a simmer, then add the granulated sugar and stir to dissolve.
 Remove from heat and let cool until safe to handle, then place in the refrigerator to chill.

-Make the shiratama dumplings: Fill a pot with water and bring to a boil.
-Pour the shiratamako into a bowl, then add water a little bit at a time as you knead the dough together by hand.
+Make the [Shiratama dumplings].
+Fill a pot with water and bring to a boil.
+Pour the shiratamako into a bowl, then add 100 ml of water, a little at a time, as you knead the dough together by hand.

-Add the water in small amounts, rather than all at once, and use your fingertips to work it in and moisten the flour to bring it to the desired firmness.
-If you find that it is too soft, you can wrap it in a clean cloth and squeeze out excess moisture.
+Add the water in small amounts.
+Use your fingertips to moisten the flour and bring it to the desired firmness.
+If you find that the dough is too soft, wrap it in a clean cloth and squeeze out excess moisture.

-When the dough has largely come together, knead the dough by folding it in half and pressing flat for 4-5 min.
-It will be a relatively dry dough at first; knead it until it feels like a moist earlobe.
-Break off pieces of dough and roll into balls 1.5-2 cm in diameter, and place them into the pot of boiling water.
+When the dough has largely come together, continue to knead for 4-5 min in a folding motion until the dry dough becomes moist and has the softness of an earlobe.
+Break off pieces of dough and roll into balls 1.5-2 cm in diameter, and place them one by one into the pot of boiling water.

-Boil the dumplings for about 2-3 min at medium heat; when they begin to float, boil them for about 1 min longer, then transfer them to cold water.
-Wash any "sliminess" off their surface and transfer them to a bowl of clean water.
+Boil the dumplings for about 2-3 min at medium heat; when they begin to float, boil for another minute, then transfer to cold water.
+Wash any sliminess off the surface and transfer to a bowl of clean water.

-The dumplings are ready when they look nicely swollen from boiling.
+The dumplings are ready when they are nice and plump.

-Slice the watermelon in half slightly above its equator, to form the "bowl" and the "lid."
-Insert the knife and press in to the center, then remove and rotate and repeat, to create a zig-zag cut all the way around the watermelon.
+Prepare the watermelon to form the bowl and the lid.
+Insert a knife between the top and middle part of the watermelon, then remove and keep rotating to create a zig-zag cut all the way around the watermelon.

-Measure the radius of the watermelon.
-Wrap a towel around the blade of your knife, leaving the blade exposed a from the tip down to a distance equal to the radius of the watermelon, and firmly hold the knife as you press it into the watermelon.
+Wrap a towel around the area where the blade remains exposed.
+Hold the knife firmly as you cut the watermelon.
 Be careful not to cut your hand!

-Remove the "lid" and scoop out the fruit from the "bowl," using a melon baller or other scoop about 3 cm wide.
-Place the scooped-out watermelon in sugar water (add about 5 tbsp of sugar to 600 ml of water).
+Remove the lid and scoop out the fruit from the bowl using a melon baller so you have balls that are about 3 cm wide.
+Place the watermelon balls in sugar water (add about 5 tbsp of sugar to 600 ml of water).

-Soaking the watermelon in sugar water will help prevent the fruit from becoming too watery.
+Soaking the watermelon balls in sugar water will help prevent them from becoming watery.

-While scooping out the fruit, use a spoon to scrape the surface of the fruit flat 2 or 3 times (reserve this for juice).
-When you scoop out all of the fruit with your melon baller or scoop, scrape the remaining fruit off the inside of the rind with a spoon for a clean inner surface.
+While scooping out the watermelon, use a spoon to scrape the surface flat 2 or 3 times (reserve the scraps to use for juice).
+When done scooping out the balls, scrape the remaining fruit off the inside of the rind with a spoon for a clean inner surface.

-Just before serving, chill the shiratama dumplings in ice water.
+Chill the shiratama dumplings in ice water just before serving.
 Remove the seeds from the watermelon balls.
-Gently drain the excess water from both, then place them alternately in the watermelon "bowl" and pour the syrup over top.
+Gently drain any excess water from the shiratama dumplings and watermelon balls, then place them alternately in the watermelon bowl.
+Pour the syrup over top.

-Remove the seeds from the scraped-off watermelon that you couldn't make into balls and blend in a blender for delicious watermelon juice!
+Remove the seeds from the scraps of watermelon that you couldn't make into balls, and place in a blender to make delicious watermelon juice!